akaari/radiant-paperclipped-extension/README.md

 Setting Changes

-* assets.storage.s3 is assumed
+* filesystem storage is default, but removing this setting allows s3 to take over
+* filesystem has a defined location of public/:class/:basename_:style.:extension (eg: public/assets/mypicture_small.png)
-* assets.s3.bucket defines both the bucket on alias url
+* assets.s3.bucket defines both the bucket on alias url, you must use a cname reference for s3
 * assets.s3.path defines where in the bucket the files should be referenced
-* if not using s3, all files will be saved to public/:class/:basename_:style.:extension (eg: public/assets/mypicture_small.png)

 Other changes